 The totally talented bunch of athletes all left school early.
 They entered the NBA Draft and sparked a future wave of college athletes who would do the same for the NBA.

 This recruiting class may be the best ever in college basketball.
 Yet surprisingly, they never won a national championship.

 In addition, the University of Michigan was investigated for violating several NCAA rules.
 Unfortunately, the university later lost many of the wins and awards earned during the Fab 5 era.

 Many fans agree that the Fab 5’s reckless actions hurt their legacy.

 However, this group still stands in collective NCAA memory.
 They were the brash, entertaining, talented and most transformational group of athletes to ever step onto the hardwood of college basketball.

-Like them or not, the Fab 5 deserves a spot in NCAA Basketball Favorites – baggy shorts, brash talk, black socks, bald heads and all.
+Like them or not, the Fab 5 deserves a spot in College Basketball Favorites – baggy shorts, brash talk, black socks, bald heads and all.

 Click on the blue cover above and safely download the book from Amazon.

 Note that if you purchase any Fanatics gear, we earn a small commission form the sale.
 So, thank you.